pakkographic/TG-Guilded-EmojiStealer/README.md

-### Simple interaction handler providing a base to get started with TouchGuild.
+### Emoji Stealer for Guilded made with TouchGuild.

 #### Note: as interactions aren't officially released, this base uses a development build of TouchGuild.